-Commented [SM1]: Environmental consultant needs to verify if this is acceptable to use RD 900 ditch for construction water.
+May 2024 Issued for Bid Commented [SM1]: Environmental consultant needs to verify if this is accentable to use RD 900 ditch for construction water

-Commented [CO2R1]: There is nothing in the permit that state that we cannot (nothing about removing water - only restrictions on water entering the canal).
+Commented [CO2R1]: There is nothing in the permit that states that we cannot (nothing about removing water - only restrictions on water entering the canal).
 Therefore, I would say this will be acceptable.

-Section 5-21, Section 7-12, and Section 7-13 of the Of the General Specifications.
+Section 5-21, Section 7-12, and Section 7-13 of the of the General Specifications.
 Such suspension includes the right of the Agency to take over the Project to conduct flood protection activities.